salsita/clumber/README.md

 Functions can be instrumented by passing the original function to `Clumber.plumbFunction` and getting the instrumented function upon call go the `.setup()`.

-`.replace`, `.plumbBefore`, `.plumbAfter`, `.plumbWrapper` set functions to replace, to called before and after and to wrap the original function.
+`.replace`, `.plumbBefore`, `.plumbAfter`, `.plumbWrapper` set functions to replace, to be called before and after and to wrap the original function.

 Based on the `mutable` flag the before / after functions can alter the function arguments and return value _(see `.plumbBefore` / `.plumbAfter` details below)_.